 Investigators should notify NCTU of all reportable safety events occurring from consent until maternal post-partum hospital discharge or the patient's discontinuation in the study.
-If the participant discontinues with the study, SADEs must still be reported until delivery.
+If the participant discontinues with the intervention, SADEs must still be reported until maternal discharge.